Wat Arun, Bangkok: History, things to know and how to get there

 ⭐⭐⭐⭐⭐ 5/5

-Wat Arun is definitely the oldest temple we have visited in Thailand, and is by far the moat unique!
+Wat Arun is definitely the oldest temple we have visited in Thailand, and is by far the most unique!
 We loved the architecture here although we were slightly disappointed we could not climb the stairs to the top (they were closed, presumably for safety reasons).
 We do feel a little temple fatigue, after seeing so many similar ones, so Wat Arun was a nice change.
 It is very beautiful and for sure we would recommend this temple if you are looking for an iconic site in Bangkok.

 As ever thank you for reading, and please feel free to share your experience, or ask any questions you may have, in the comments below.
 All feedback on the post is welcome too!